 Clare Burnett is a London-based artist who grew up in Belgium and France.
 She makes abstract, coloured sculptures using a wide range of materials and processes.
 They are often arranged in groups to create interactions within the space and beyond.

 Starting points are eclectic, drawn from her perspective on life and from what she notices around her, from the scrap yard to the internet, the city street to the gallery.
 Discarded boxes, plumbing accessories, scraps of coloured metal, questions about the shape of phones and the proportion of paper are all scavenged and brought back to her studio as seeds of future work.
-The space, full of materials, tools, found objects and half-made sculptures is her laboratory.
+The space, full of materials, tools, collected objects and half-made sculptures is her laboratory.
 Using an ever-expanding palette of processes she plays with objects and materials, ignoring their stories or perceived value and concentrating on their physical and visual properties and relationships.

 Clare studied Architecture and Social and Political Studies at Cambridge University and Fine Art at the Byam Shaw School of Art.
-She has completed site-specific installations in spaces such as Corbusier’s Unite d’Habitation, Brompton and Norwood Cemeteries and Bishopsgate Square.
+She has completed site-specific installations in spaces such as Le Corbusier’s Unite d’Habitation, Brompton and Norwood Cemeteries and Bishopsgate Square.
 She has shown outdoor sculpture at Meadow Arts, Cheeseburn, Hannah Peschar and Contemporary Sculpture Fulmer.
 Solo exhibitions include Leighton House Museum, William Benington Gallery and the University of Leeds and she has shown at the Venice Biennale, the Royal Academy, the National Gallery, the Jerwood Space, the RIBA and the Royal Society of Sculptors.
 This year she will make work for a sculpture park in China and on a residency in Mexico.
 She has been elected for a second term as President of the Royal Society of Sculptors.